Life after treatment for brain cancer

 For most people, the cancer experience doesn’t end on the last day of treatment.
-Life after brain cancer treatment has its own challenges.
-You may have mixed feelings when treatment ends, and worry if every ache and pain means the cancer is coming back.
+Life after cancer treatment can present its own challenges.
+You may have mixed feelings when treatment ends, and worry that every ache and pain means the cancer is coming back.

 Learn more about:

 - Dealing with feelings of sadness